Government Services Division

 Leigh currently works as an Project Manager with the Government Services Division, managing Design-Build Projects within Government Indefinite Delivery Indefinitely Quantity (IDIQ) contracts, through the Mobile Corps of Engineers.
 Her role includes reviewing all design documents for submission to the Government, managing subcontractors, preparing contracts, coordinating OAC meetings, preparing billings, change orders, and overall management of design firms.

 Leigh also prepares proposals for the existing IDIQ contracts.
 These proposals, or task orders, require technical approach write-ups, the creation of schedules, as well as pricing, and Leigh is part of every step of the process.
 “Since my first internship, Robins & Morton has been very supportive and provided broad experiences within the company to help me better determine what I would like to do long-term.”

 Twenty years from now, Leigh sees herself playing more of a leading role in the construction process.
-“I’d like to be a project manager and help open doors for more women entering the industry,” she said.
+“I’d like to help open doors for more women entering the industry,” she said.